 Except, there are only 10 cards per box!

-That means the breaker just filled an entire break knowing that at least 80% of them will get nothing.
+That means the breaker just filled an entire break knowing that 80% of them will get nothing.
 But the reason people do it is because they could hit a card worth $50k while only dropping $100.

 This is rare though—most breaks I’ve been a part of are opening several hundred to sometimes over 1,000 cards.
 I’ve always gotten 10+ cards in mine.